vimalanandans/Middleware/README.md

 ## Vision

-The more compelling subsets of the Internet of Things dream involve cooperation across devices.
-With cooperation between devices, we can achieve dreams more complex than are currently possible.
+The more compelling aspects of the Internet of Things dream involve cooperation between devices.
+With this cooperation, we can achieve dreams more complex than are currently possible.
 Cooperation can enable a world where we offload our mundane tasks to our Things, with outcomes customized to our needs and desires.
 Cooperation can also optimize business and industrial processes using accurate and timely data.
 These dreams need an ecosystem where devices seamlessly interoperate and are easy for the right (and only the right) entities to access.

-In practice, devices are diverse in their manufacturers, forms, functions, and use cases.
-Yet, the Internet of Things is full of buggy, poorly documented APIs that do not work together.
+In practice, devices are diverse in their manufacturers, forms, functions, and use cases, and they often have poorly documented APIs that do not work together.
 How do we fulfill the IoT dream if the basic building blocks are clumsy and difficult to work with?

 The Bezirk ecosystem aims to solve these problems.
 The middleware in this repository forms its heart.
-The Bezirk middleware implements cloudless and brokerless publish and subscribe in Java.
+The Bezirk middleware implements cloudless and brokerless publish-and-subscribe in Java.
 It also includes basic security and identity management building blocks.
 Together, these components enable secure, seamless interoperability.
-The ecosystem includes components that use the described features to bootstrap interoperability:
+The ecosystem includes the following components to bootstrap interoperability:

-- _Zirks_ plug into the middleware to control hardware and/or provide services within the Bezirk ecosystem
+- _Zirks_ use the middleware to communicate with hardware or other computing devices within the Bezirk ecosystem
- - [Adapter Zirks](https://github.com/Bezirk-Bosch/AdapterZirks) implement support for specific hardware (e.g. Hue lights)
 - _Events_ are the unit of communication between Zirks
+ - [Adapter Zirks](https://github.com/Bezirk-Bosch/AdapterZirks) are wrappers that enable existing hardware (e.g., Philips Hue lights) to be controlled using Bezirk events.
- - [Hardware events](https://github.com/Bezirk-Bosch/HardwareEvents) provide a uniform interface for beacons, environmental sensors, lights, and other hardware types
+ - [Hardware events](https://github.com/Bezirk-Bosch/HardwareEvents) provide a uniform interface for accessing IoT devices, including beacons, environmental sensors, lights, and others.

 ## Example